 More, the Celestial Dragon begged, driving half-mad from the Hunger.
 MORE!

-Bright with daylight, knee high grass slowly parted in front of Erik.
+Bright with daylight, the grass parted in front of him.
 The big, grizzled dire wolf, he now knew as Terror, dashed towards him, moving at a snail’s pace.
 Once fierce and terrifying wolfish features seemed serene and majestic.
 In another life, Erik had copulated and hunted with Terror.
 The massive beast was his friend, lover, and father.

-Erik gave himself a mental shake and struck out with a closed fist.
+Erik gave himself a mental shake and struck out with a fist.
 He was death, swifter on two legs than Terror was on four.
 He guessed it had something to do with the two hearts that even now pumped in his chest.
-Before, moving at such speeds had felt like trying to walk upstream, but now the air melted before him.
+Before, moving at such speeds was like trying to walk upstream, but now the air melted before him.

 A human fist met a dire wolf skull and won.
 Powerfully built bones that two men would have trouble breaking with swords gave way beneath Erik’s hand.
 Terror tumbled back, brain leaking out of the gaping hole in his face.

 H-how?
 Patrick’s stuttered, his surprise crashing over Erik in waves.
 Now you’re even quicker than the dire wolves?
 His voice came in a whisper, stating the obvious.